 However, there are also many possibilities for implementation here.
 Content can be emphasized not only through bold typography and color.
 Also through images - as with Jamie Oliver's restaurant - and through an interplay of different principles, you can bring selected content into focus.

-That's why a navigation bar is often placed along the top of the website.
-Apart from being a UI pattern, it's one of the most important aspects of a website.
+This is also the reason why the navigation menu is at the top in most cases.
+Apart from being a UI pattern, it is simply one of the most important aspects of a website.
 After all, the menu is nothing more than an overview of the core content you offer there.
 It is, so to speak, the table of contents of your WordPress website.

 Visual hierarchy: what is important

 Hierarchy can also be created through so-called movement.
-Here we arrange the content of site in such a way that the eye is guided through it.
+We arrange the content of the website in such a way that the eye is guided through it.
 This can be achieved, for example, with the help of shapes and arrangement.
 This portfolio is an interesting example of how something like this could look:

 The eye is guided through the screen from left to right.
 Point 01 here clearly has the largest hierarchy - even though all elements are the same size appear equal at first glance.